 Receptor locations are selected at appropriate locations to evaluate changes in traffic noise levels as a result of changes in traffic volumes, speed, composition (trucks and cars), roadway alignment (horizontal and vertical), number of lanes, shielding, and ground cover.
-Distance to I-290 from the receptor was the primary factor used to select receptors for this analysis and was limited to receptors within 500 feet of the proposed improvements (Noise Study Area), in accordance with the IDOT traffic noise policy.
+Distance to I-290 from the receptor was the primary factor used to select receptors for this analysis and was limited to receptors within 500 feet of the proposed improvements (Noise Study Area) in accordance with the IDOT traffic noise policy.

 Noise receptors were located using aerial photography and field investigations to determine exterior areas of frequent human use, such as balconies, benches, or other gathering places, in accordance with the IDOT traffic noise policy.
-Receptors were studied on each floor of multi-story buildings where outdoor areas of frequent human use existed (such as balconies on every story of a multi-story apartment building) in order to determine which floor of the building constituted the worst-case noise level for the building.
-Noise level results, shown in Table 3-2 in Section 3.4.2, identify the worst-case results for the representative noise receptor.
+Receptors were studied on each floor of multistory buildings where outdoor areas of frequent human use existed (e.g., balconies on every story of a multistory apartment building) to determine which floor of the building constituted the worst-case noise level for the building.
+Noise level results, shown in Table 3-33 in Section 3.4.2, identify the worst-case results for the representative noise receptor.